-- 3.7 Councillors must not disclose information given to them in confidence by anyone, or information acquired by them which they believe, or ought reasonably to be aware, is of a confidential nature, except where: - 3.7.1 they have the consent of a person authorised to give it; - 3.7.2 they are required by law to do so; - 3.7.3 the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person; or - 3.7.4 the disclosure is: - 3.7.4.1 reasonable and in the public interest; and - 3.7.4.2 made in good faith and in compliance with the reasonable requirements of the Council. - 3.8 Councillors must not prevent another person from gaining access to information to which that person is entitled by law.
+- 3.7 Councillors must not disclose information given to them in confidence by anyone, or information acquired by them which they believe, or ought reasonably to be aware, is of a confidential nature, except where: - 3.7.1 they have the consent of a person authorised to give it; or - 3.7.2 they are required by law to do so; or - 3.7.3 the disclosure is: - 3.7.3.1 reasonable and in the public interest; and - 3.7.3.2 made in good faith and in compliance with the reasonable requirements of the Council. - 3.8 Councillors must not prevent another person from gaining access to information to which that person is entitled by law.